tartley/rerun/README.txt

     detects changes to any file in the current directory or its subdirectories.

     Rerun requires that Python is installed and on the PATH.
-Only tested on Windows with Python2.7.

     It detects changes to files by polling once per second.
 On each poll, it walks the files in the current directory and all recursive subdirs.
 For